 2V0-621 · Question #208

-The correct answer is A: Losing one cluster node will not affect data availability..
+The correct answer is A. Losing one cluster node will not affect data availability.
+B. Losing one Hard Disk in a cluster node will not affect data availability..
 The default vSAN storage policy sets 'Number of Failures to Tolerate' (FTT) to 1, meaning the cluster maintains an additional data replica that protects availability when any single host or disk is lost.

 Question